FrankJonasmoelle/A-Simple-Framework-for-Federated-Learning/README.md

 # A Simple Framework for Federated Learning

-A simple federated learning framework that allows for sequential training of clients.
+A simple federated learning framework based on FedSimSiam that allows for sequential training of clients.